Understanding Divorce Lawyer Costs in Ontario: Your Options

 10 Reasons to Seek Mediation and Financial Guidance First in Divorce

 In the throes of a divorce or separation, it’s tempting to seek legal advice immediately – after all, isn’t that what we’re taught to do?
 However, while legal guidance is crucial, it isn’t necessarily the best first step.
 Separation and divorce proceedings are about 90% about finances and children rather than purely legal matters.
-Today, let’s debunk this misconception and explore why it might be better to collaborate with a mediator and ADFA before reaching out to a lawyer.
+Today, let’s debunk this misconception and explore why it might be better to collaborate with a mediator and CDFA before reaching out to a lawyer.

 Timing is Everything